Piero Taruffi: Sportscar racing career

-Formula One
+Formula One career

-He participated in 18 World Championship Grands Prix, debuting on 3 September 1950.
-He won one race and scored a total of 41 championship points.
-He also participated in numerous non-championship Formula One races.
+Taruffi participated in 18 World Championship Grands Prix, debuting on 3 September 1950.
 Taruffi drove a Ferrari to victory in the May 1952 Swiss Grand Prix.
 He led from the start, with the Ferrari of Rudolf Fischer coming in second.
+Over the course of six seasons he scored a total of 41 championship points.
+He also participated in numerous non-championship Formula One races.
+His best season was 1952 where he finished third behind Giuseppe Farina and World Champion Alberto Ascari.